eakoning/Raspberry-Pi/index.md

 `sudo iwlist wlan0 scan | grep ESSID`

+The file `/etc/wpa_supplicant/wpa_supplicant.conf` holds the wireless network configurations.

+It's possible to create such a file with the following command:
+(this command only works as root, use `sudo su` to change user, when running as root, changing back is as simple as `su pi` or whatever user you're using).

+`wpa_passphrase MyNetwork MyPassword >> /etc/wpa_supplicant/wpa_supplicant.conf`

+> Be advised that the generated file does actually contain the password, but it's commented out.
+Modify with `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`.

 ## Updating existing image with latest bits and pieces
 ```
 sudo apt-get update